 Many car shoppers never shop around or compare auto loan offers, and that can be a costly mistake.
 If you’re in that group, then you may walk off the lot with a terrible rate and realize late that you could have gotten a much better deal.
 That’s a good reason to refinance.

 In another scenario, if interest rates have dropped a few percentage points since the car was originally financed, there’s a chance auto rates might be lower as well.
 You may save money on refinancing the vehicle.
-Consumers can search for auto refinancing rates at competitive lending sites like LendingTree, the parent company of MagnifyMoney, which may offer interest rates as low as 1.99% APR on terms of two, three, four and five years.
-Lenders may offer the best rates to consumers with good-to-excellent credit scores (700-800).
+Consumers can search for auto refinancing rates at competitive lending sites like LendingTree, the parent company of MagnifyMoney, which may offer APRs as low as 3.49%.
+Lenders may offer the lowest rates to consumers with good-to-excellent credit scores (700-800).